neurogeom/CAR/docs/2-CAR-WS.md

 # Installation

 The workstation client and the VR client share the same software.
 For Windows system user, please download and unzip the releases and click on `vaa3d_CAR.exe` to run the software.
 The whole installation will cost 1-2 minutes.
-If you would like to build the system from teh source code, you are encouraged to contact the developers directly as the entire system involves a lot of components and potential optimization of the software-building configuration.
+If you would like to build the system from the source code, you are encouraged to contact the developers directly as the entire system involves a lot of components and potential optimization of the software-building configuration.
 </details>